SelectQuoteLabs/SQForm/notes/SQForm.md

 **SQFormMaskedTextField**

 Acts as an `SQFormTextField` with the addition of a `mask` prop, which allows text masking for phone numbers, zip codes, etc. An object of common masks can be imported from `src/utils/masks.js` whose properties can be passed into the `mask` prop, e.g., `mask={MASKS.phone}`.
-Alternatively, a custom mask can be used - see the aforementioned object in `masks.js` for a reference on how the prop expects the mask to be structured.
+Alternatively, a custom mask can be used - see the [`react-text-mask` docs](https://github.com/text-mask/text-mask/tree/master/react/#readme) for a reference on how the prop expects the mask to be structured.

 ## Library Documentation